RobTillaart/ShiftInSlow/README.md

 - improve documentation
 - add examples
-- increase max delay ?
+- increase max delay uint32_t ?
 - set delay in terms of frequency - delay is 'wave length'
 - set delay in terms of max total time the read may cost.
 - set default delay = 0, is no delay ?
 - adaptive speed example?
+- get set dutyCycle(0 ..
+99%)
 -